hdyang2382/hdyang2382.github.io/content/home/experience.md

   date_start = "2015-09-01"
   date_end = ""
   description = """
-  * Control a Multi-DOF soft/rigid pneumatic manipulator, a revolving robot, and a deformable robot.
-  * Design a new manufacturing method for soft robots and soft/rigid hybrid robots.
+  * Developed a new manufacturing method for soft robots and soft/rigid hybrid robots
+  * Designed and modeled a textile bellows actuator
+  * Developed a new framework for modeling several robotic joint actuators
+  * Controlled a soft/rigid 4-DOF pneumatic robotic manipulator, a revolving robot, and a deformable robot
-  * Design, fabrication, and evaluation of novel pneumatic artificial muscle actuators and pneumatic arm exoskeletons.
+  * Designed, fabricated, and evaluated novel pneumatic artificial muscle actuators, pneumatic elbow exoskeletons, and . other soft robots.
   * Fundamental research into novel pneumatic and cable-driven structures.
   """